joe-cheem/joe-cheem.github.io/readme.md

 1. Ensure all music files are placed in the `music` folder
 2. Update the `music.json` file with the list of music files (you can use the `setup-and-run-server.bat` script to do this automatically)
 3. Host the files on a web server or use the provided `setup-and-run-server.bat` script to start a local server

+## Recent Updates
+- Improved ToneZone player responsiveness on mobile devices
+- Fixed issues with audio initialization and playback on mobile browsers
+- Enhanced visibility change handling for smoother transitions when switching tabs or minimizing the browser

 ## Contributing
 This is a personal project, but suggestions and feedback are welcome.
 Please report any bugs or issues you encounter.